andrea-weisberg/readme-sprint-devportal/docs/get-started/fraud.md

 These notifications are sent via the transaction stream: [https://developer.sprint.paymentology.com/notifications/](https://developer.sprint.paymentology.com/notifications/)

-## Issuance checks

-Paymentology Sprint allows you to implement the following issuance checks:

-## Spend Controls

-Paymentology Sprint allows you to implement the following spend control measures:

 ## Authorization Checks

 Paymentology Sprint allows you to implement the following authorization checks: